-If two particles come into contact with one another, they become entangled.
+Under certain conditions two particles can become entangled.
 If we observe one of the particles something really strange happens, the other particle changes its state too.
 This happens irrespective of the distance between them.
-If a photon is observed on one side of the universe, it's entangled counterpart on the other side of the universe will also be effected.
+If a photon is observed on one side of the universe, its entangled counterpart on the other side of the universe will also be effected.

 Spooky right?
 You're not the first person to think so, in fact it was Albert Einstein who first described this as "spooky action at a distance."

 Bringing it back to causality.
 Time and space are closely linked, if you're a sci-fi fan, think of it as the space-time continuum.
 It's thought that this spooky action across space, could also work across time.
 By swapping space for time, two entangled particles could be linked even if they exist in different points in time.

 Essentially, you could change the state of a particle in the present, and this would also effect the state of an entangled particle in the past.

 One particle that scientist believe may have a backwards-in-time trajectory is the tachyon and some advocates of time travel have suggested using tachyons to send signals back in time.
 This would be done by changing a property of tachyon in a string of tachyons to create a coded message, like a form of subatomic morse code or binary code.